 Some sanitizers may have ingredients/ chemicals that trigger asthma in kids.
 Consult with your paediatrician if it is okay for your child to use sanitizers in this case.

 Hand sanitizers may work when there’s no access to soap and water.
 But using one every day to clean hands and toys is not safe.
 It’s also unnecessary to use a hand sanitizer every time your baby comes in contact with dust.
 On those rare times when you do have to use it, go for a fragrance-free sanitizer so your little one isn’t tempted to lick it.

 Don’t be a germ-freak mom.
-Yes, keeping surroundings clean is important.
-Just remember to use sanitizers in moderation; they are very effective in germ killing if used discriminately.
-Remember, your baby needs to be exposed to some things to make his immunity stronger.
+Yes, keeping your surroundings clean is important.
+Just remember to use sanitizers in moderation; they are very effective in germ-killing if used discriminately.
+However, always stress upon hand washing for your kids, whenever possible, which is a much safer option.